TimeMachine1994/081925-SvelteTweb/wiki/06-admin-user-role.md

 ## Overview

-The **admin** role is the highest privilege level in TributeStream, granting full system access and management capabilities.
+The **admin** role is the highest privilege level in Tributestream, granting full system access and management capabilities.
 Admins can manage all memorials, users, and system configurations regardless of ownership.

 ## Role Definition